Skip to main content

 Alwani et al. 2021 Observational Study Long-term TRT (8 years) in hypogonadal men with CVD history significantly improved cardiometabolic profiles (weight, BP, HbA1c, cholesterol).

-The current body of high-quality evidence supports the conclusion that for men with hypogonadism and stable cardiovascular disease, testosterone replacement therapy, when properly managed and monitored, does not increase the risk of events.
+The current body of high-quality evidence supports the conclusion that for men with hypogonadism and stable cardiovascular disease, testosterone replacement therapy, when properly managed and monitored, does not increase the risk of major adverse cardiovascular events.
 The data further suggests a potential for cardiovascular benefit, mediated through improvements in metabolic health, body composition, and inflammation.

 The decision to initiate therapy remains a personalized one, requiring a thorough assessment of the patient’s complete physiological profile and a careful dialogue about all potential risks and benefits.